numpy/numpy/doc/source/reference/internals.code-explanations.rst

 Finally, the decision is made about how to execute the looping mechanism to ensure that all elements of the input arrays are combined to produce the output arrays of the correct type.
-The options for loop execution are one-loop (for contiguous, aligned, and correct data- type), strided-loop (for non-contiguous but still aligned and correct data-type), and a buffered loop (for mis-aligned or incorrect data- type situations).
+The options for loop execution are one-loop (for contiguous, aligned, and correct data type), strided-loop (for non-contiguous but still aligned and correct data type), and a buffered loop (for mis-aligned or incorrect data type situations).
 Depending on which execution method is called for, the loop is then setup and computed.